This page has a glossary of terms for the input data used in FOND, and related links such as what it is and how to upload it.

 These are the locations of your customers - without Addresses, FOND won’t know where to lay fiber.
-If you’d like to serve MDUs, check out this page for more information.
+If you’d like to serve MDUs, check out Editing address data.

 This is the location(s) of where you’d like the building or cabinet with your OLTs to be placed.
 If you don’t have this information, you can let FOND choose for you, or just draw one on the map.

 Here are some related pages: